 The smoothed magnitude response is inverted.
-In Figure 10, a typical result of the inversion of the magnitude response of the headphones is shown.
-The dashed curve in Figure 10 represents the smoothed and inverted response.
+Fig. 10 shows a typical result of the inversion of the magnitude response of the headphones.
+The dashed curve represents the smoothed and inverted response.
 After smoothing, a reference level for peak reduction is decided based on the average level of the inverted response from 40 Hz to the frequency of the first minimum magnitude value below 4000 Hz.